-A spinal fusion is a surgery to weld together 2 or more vertebrae.
+A spinal fusion is surgery to weld together two or more vertebrae so they heal into one strong bone.
 Vertebrae are the bones that make up the spine.

 Reasons for Procedure

-Spinal nerves exit the spine between the vertebrae.
+Spinal nerves leave the spine between the vertebrae.
 Damage to the vertebra and the disc that sits between them can put extra pressure on these nerves.
-The irritated nerves can cause pain and weakness in the areas of the body affected by the nerve.
-Spinal fusion may be considered if all other methods of treatment (medication, rest, physical therapy) have not been able to relieve pain or disability.
-A spinal fusion removes damaged tissue and locks the 2 vertebra in place to prevent irritation of the spinal nerve between the vertebrae.
+This can cause pain and weakness in the areas of the body affected by the nerve.
+Spinal fusion may be done when other methods have not helped.
+A spinal fusion removes damaged tissue and locks the two vertebrae in place to prevent irritation of the spinal nerve between the vertebrae.

 Spinal fusion can be done by open surgery or using a minimally invasive technique.
 The exact steps will depend on the type of spinal fusion that is being done.
-Some examples include:
+Some examples are:

-Another option called
+Another option is

-With all surgeries, the incision will be closed with stitches or staples.
+The incision will be closed with stitches or staples.

 A metal cage filled with bone graft is placed between lumbar vertebrae.